 2 – Unassigned mess will not clean itself

 I cannot tell you how many months a charred chip has been in our oven.
 No one’s going to bother clearing that out, but you do want to keep on top of your own washing up.
 If there’s anything I’ve learned about sharing a kitchen is, you won’t make any friends leaving the place a mess.
 The last thing you want is a note slipped under your door letting you know your dishes have been cleaned…again.

 3 – Colds are contagious – it’s inevitable.

 Before you start barricading yourself in your room or quarantining the first person to sneeze, just remember there are thousands of new people coming to university and ‘freshers flu’ has its own name for a reason.
 The only thing you can really do is take better care of yourself – and maybe offer to go out and get your flatmates extra tissues and cough sweets.
-Then hopefully they’ll replay the favour when you eventually succumb, rather than it being every man for himself.
+Then hopefully they’ll repay the favour when you eventually succumb, rather than it being every man for himself.
 Top Tip: Hot water, lemon and honey – the ultimate cheap flu-fighting concoction.

-4 – Your deposit – you do want it back.
+4 – Your deposit – you do want it back

 Your flat will most likely come with things like a vacuum cleaner and ironing board, and to get your deposit back these need to be pretty much in the condition you found them.
 So, that means usual wear and tear is fine, but think about your deposit when you try and test the strength of the ironing board.